-But if you’re going to create a rich and flavorful pumpkin ice cream, like we do, you need pumpkins that turn impossibly nutty and sweet, and even a little creamy, when roasted.
+But if you’re going to create a rich and flavorful pumpkin ice cream as we do, you need pumpkins that turn impossibly nutty and sweet, and even a little creamy, when roasted.
 So we turn to our longtime farm partner, Mike Hirsch of Hirsch Fruit Farm in Chillicothe, Ohio, to grow pumpkins just for us.
+(Mike also grows all the sweet potatoes we roast and blend with fragrant cinnamon to make Sweet Potato with Torched Marshmallows ice cream.)

 Jeni has been making Pumpkin 5-Spice ice cream this way since her early days in the mid-’90s at the North Market (find the recipe on page 108 in Jeni’s first cookbook).
 Back then, she’d spend her free hours browsing the shelves of the neighboring spice stand searching for inspiration.
 This is where Jeni smelled Chinese 5-Spice for the first time.
 It conjured memories of Thanksgiving and her grandmother’s pumpkin pie.
 At that moment, Jeni knew she had to pair these spices with pumpkin.